 - Half-Life 2 allows the player to flush the toilets in Point Insertion apartment bathrooms.
 Later on, however, this option is mostly absent.

 - The BioShock games.
 The sinks and bathtub fixtures work as well, and are equally pointless.
+The ones in Infinite don't shut themselves off, so you can roleplay as a Wet Bandit if you like.

 - In Running With Scissors's Postal 2, the player is actually able to wee the whole place upside down, and in fact even urinate on burning victims—the toilets, however, still serve no function.